aksh4y/Slick/README.md

 ***********************************************************

 CALEA compliance.

 You will notice that all messages are wrapped with leading sender IP and trailing recipient IP

-This is for CALEA compliance.
+This is for CALEA compliance and only visible either directly in the database or by fedaral agencies as in the case of subpoenas.

+Note: Broadcast messages will always show associated IPs.

 ***********************************************************